Loading…

 When I opened my first booster box and pulled a Secret Rare, I had no idea what I was looking at.
 The art went all the way to the card edges, the foil was different from the regular foil cards, and I could not find the rarity code anywhere obvious until someone pointed out the small text in the lower left corner.

-One Piece TCG has seven distinct rarity tiers.
-Understanding them matters for both collecting and competitive play, because the relationship between rarity and power is not what you'd assume from other card games.
+Understanding the full rarity ladder matters for both collecting and competitive play, because the relationship between rarity and power is not what you'd assume from other card games.
+If you're new to the game entirely, the One Piece TCG beginner guide covers the rules and card types before diving into rarities.

-TL;DR: One Piece TCG has 7 rarity tiers: Common (most common), Uncommon, Rare, Super Rare, Secret Rare, Alternative Art, and Manga Rare (rarest at 1:72 packs).
+TL;DR: One Piece TCG's official base rarities are Common, Uncommon, Rare, Leader, Super Rare, Secret Rare, and Special, with premium variants layered on top: Alternative Art, Treasure Rare (TR), and Manga Rare (rarest, with very low unpublished odds).
 Rarity indicates pull difficulty, not power level.
 Some Commons see more competitive play than Secret Rares.
 Rarity code is in the lower-left corner of each card.

-Seven tiers, from Common to Manga Rare.
-Each tier has distinct artwork treatment and pull frequency.
+The base rarity symbols run Common, Uncommon, Rare, Leader, Super Rare, Secret Rare, and Special, with premium variants (Alternative Art, Treasure Rare, Manga Rare) layered on top.
+Each has distinct artwork treatment and pull frequency.
 The Manga Rare tier uses original Oda manga artwork on foil.
 Secret Rares use full-bleed alternative artwork.
 Both are premium collector tiers.
 Commons and Uncommons are the backbone of competitive deckbuilding.

-Pull rate: Several per pack (8 cards per pack; approximately 4-6 are Commons) Artwork: Standard color artwork on plain card stock, no foil Competitive relevance: High.
+Pull rate: Several per pack (12 cards per pack; roughly half are Commons) Artwork: Standard color artwork on plain card stock, no foil Competitive relevance: High.
 Many of One Piece TCG's most-played support pieces are Common.
 Collector value: Typically $0.10-$0.50 per card

 Commons are the foundation of competitive deckbuilding.
 The DON!! resource cards are Common.
 Most early-curve filler characters are Common.
 Do not dismiss Common rarity cards; they appear in more tournament decks than Secret Rares by count.